 - Script file: A file containing the BeanShell script to run.
 The return value is used as the number of milliseconds to wait.

-- Script: The BeanShell script which contains the logic to generate think time.
+- Script: The BeanShell script contains the logic to generate think time.
 The return value is used as the number of milliseconds to wait.